utkarshpratap2002/learnedinDITISS/cosa-docs/windows/day2/day2.md

   - Becuase all the usernames and passwords are saved on **Domain Controller** and if it fails, **ADC** will verify the users and login the users.
   - **ADC** also does **Load Balancing**, meaning it manages the load based on traffic.
   - A domain may have any number of ADCs.
-  - The purpose of ADC is to overcome DC failure.
+  - The purpose of ADC is to overcome the **load balancing** and manage the **trafficing**.
   - Also it allows security database management from multiple locations.

 # Forest

+- Collection of domain trees, and binds all the user database to it.
 - Everytime there will be an user login to
 - Multiple ADCs can be created using this arhctitecture.
 - There is only one server tha needs configuraiton.